TerribleBrad/Streamlined-Skyrim/README.md

 ## How to start playing
 Once you have finished setting creating your character a prompt will show up on your screen.
 Simply select continue and you will spawn at your selected location!
+To start the main quest as Dragonborn, you must slay a dragon.
+Skyrim Unbound removes the Helgen, Bleak Falls Barrow and slaying Mulmulnir at the watchtower quests.
+Once you absorb a dragon soul the Greybeards will summon you.
+To become Thane of Whiterun you must help Danica Pure-Spring regrow the Gildergreen.
+You will get your Thaneship title, the option to buy Breezehome and Lydia as a follower.

 #### Game Difficulty
 - The difficulty in Streamlined Skyrim is quite a bit harder than Vanilla so I suggest not using Legendary.
 I personally play on Expert.